-The Company is a unique investment opportunity for its exposure to the Venus light oil and associated gas discovery offshore Namibia, as it is the only publicly-listed independent oil and gas company with an effective economic interest in this field.
-The Venus discovery, understood to be the largest oil discovery globally in 2022, has de-risked a new petroleum province in the Orange Basin that has significant prospectivity.
+The Company is a unique investment opportunity, amongst its publicly-listed independent E&P peer group, for its Orange Basin opportunity set that includes an effective interest in the Venus light oil discovery offshore Namibia.
+The Venus discovery, understood to be the largest oil discovery globally in 2022, has partially de-risked a new petroleum province in the Orange Basin that has significant prospectivity.